Step 1: Please read 'Is a Coonhound Right for You?' at the bottom of this page before pursuing adoption.

 Please email to Iwantahounddog@gmail.com

-Let's Talk!
+Step 3: Let's Talk!
 One of our volunteers will contact you.
-You can arrange a meet and greet with a coonhound if you'd like.
-You can also expect us to do a home visit, as well as a vet check if you own other animals.
+If you are unfamiliar with the coonhound breeds, we can arrange a meet and greet with a coonhound if you'd like.
+You can also expect us to do a home visit, as well as a personal reference check and a vet check if you own other animals.

-Our adoption fees cover shots, spay/neuter, and health testing.
-Fees are as follows:
+Step 4: Our adoption fees are as follows:

 Is a Coonhound Right for You?